wmorgan/dcos-docs/1.7/administration/sshcluster.md

     *   **To SSH to a master node:**

-        1. From the DCOS CLI, enter the following command:
+        1. From the DC/OS CLI, enter the following command:

                 $ dcos node ssh --master-proxy --leader